g1y5x3/llm_gaokao/README.md

 ## TODO:
 - [x] This is just a mock test to set everything up in an efficient manner, need to test on some bigger and better models.
 - [x] make the response generation as deterministic as possible for reproducibility.
+- [ ] a formatter to make sure all questions are given in the same prompt style.
 - [ ] add the rest of math exams
 - [ ] enable 150/150 generation and evaluation.
 - [ ] Optimize the prompt.
 The answers could be very sensitive to the prompts.
 See [notes](notes.md) for more details on testing with different prompt styles.